evuez/bodyguard/README.md

 The fallback controller should handle any `{:error, reason}` results returned by `authorize/3` callbacks.

-Normally, authorization failure results in `{:error, :unauthorized}`.
+Normally, authorization failure results in `{:error, :forbidden}`.
 If you wish to deny access without leaking the existence of a particular resource, consider returning `{:error, :not_found}` instead, and handle it separately in the fallback controller.

 ```elixir
 defmodule MyApp.Web.PostController do